agiraudet/prt/README.md

 |-n|add a newline between prototypes of differents files|
 |-f|print filename before protoypes, adding '//' before it|
 |-a|print static fonctions prototype as well|
+|-u|print only function which are defined in a file and called from an other one.
 |-h|display help and exit|

 ## Exemple